-The consolidated financial statements comprises the consolidated financial information of the Group as at 31 December 2016 and are prepared under the historic cost convention, except for the following:
+The consolidated financial statements comprise the consolidated financial information of the Group as at 31 December 2017 and are prepared under the historic cost convention, except for the following:

-• share based payments and warrant cost
+• share based payments and share option and warrant costs

 The principal accounting policies adopted in the preparation of the financial information are set out below.
 The policies have been consistently applied to all the periods presented.